Ningreka/EV-Eye/README.md

 * `--batch_size ` Batch size to use for training.

 #### Evaluation
-The following code provides the calculation method of iou and f1 score:
+The following code provides the calculation method of **IoU and F1 score**:
 ```
 evaluate.py
 ```